Clacton Airport: Facilities and operations

-Radio is provided on 118.155 MHz when manned.
+Radio is provided on 118.155 MHz when the field is staffed.
 Operations are PPR (Prior Permission Required) by telephone; non-radio aircraft are accepted, but helicopters and microlights are not permitted.

 A distinctive feature of the airfield is the public footpath which crosses the runway about 180 m from the Runway 18 threshold.
 The operator inspects the path daily and manages it as part of its safety procedures.

 The airfield is used mainly for training towards the PPL and LAPL, trial lessons, and aircraft hire.